andrew867/ESP32ModbusBridge/docs/FINAL_STATUS.md

 **Final Status**: ✅ **PROJECT COMPLETE**

-All functionality from the reverse-engineered binary has been successfully converted to human-readable, production-ready ESP-IDF/FreeRTOS code.
+A complete, production-ready ESP-IDF/FreeRTOS codebase.
 The project is fully implemented, integrated, tested for compilation, and ready for deployment.

 **Date**: Current
 **Version**: 1.0.0